 4. People Have Different Learning Styles

-Tailoring teaching to different learning styles (auditory, visual, kinestethic) is another key teaching from Tony Robbins.
+Tailoring teaching to different learning styles (auditory, visual, kinesthetic) is another key teaching from Tony Robbins.
 Also known as the ‘meshing theory’, it suggests that visual learners perform better when presented with visual information and auditory learners perform best with auditory lessons.

-Teachers (and marketers) all over the world try to cater to the different learning styles.
+Teachers (and marketers) all over the world try to cater to different learning styles.
 But actual science shows that while individuals have preferences for different learning styles, there is no evidence to suggest that student outcomes improve when students are taught according to their preferred teaching style (5).
 Another glorious waste of time.